jelmerk/hnswlib/README.md

 Work in progress pure Java implementation of the [the Hierarchical Navigable Small World graphs](https://arxiv.org/abs/1603.09320) algorithm for doing approximate nearest neighbour search.

-The index is thread safe and supports adding items to the index incrementally.
+The index is thread safe, serializable, supports adding items to the index incrementally and has experimental support for deletes.

 It's flexible interface makes it easy to apply it to use it with any type of data and distance metric